 An NSA oversees the signing of documents for the following real estate transactions: Residential Home Purchase (Mortgages & Cash Deals), Residential Home Sale, Residential Refinance and HELOC, Reverse Mortgages, Commercial Transactions (Purchase and Sale), Commercial Refinance, and Construction Loans.

-Acceptable forms of Primary IDs (government issued with photo) that all signers must bring to the closing table are:
+Acceptable forms of Primary IDs (government issued with photo) that all signers must bring to the closing table.

-Acceptable forms of Secondary IDs (photo not required) that all signers must also bring to the closing table are:
+Acceptable forms of Secondary IDs (non-photo) that all signers must also bring to the closing table.

-Some lenders may provide you with a similar or longer list of approved items.
+Your lender may provide a similar or longer list of approved items.